Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Extremal graphical models

-for some vector $X$, which is then said to be in the domain of attraction of~$Y$.
-The so-called exponent measure $\Lambda$ is a measure on $[-\infty, \infty)^d \setminus \{-\inftyVec\}$ that is finite on sets bounded away from $-\inftyVec$, and $\Lambda(z) := \Lambda\lr{[-\infty,\infty)^d \setminus [-\inftyVec, z]}$.
-Multivariate generalized Pareto distribution are the only possible distributions that can arise as limits of threshold exceedances as in~\eqref{mpd}.
+for some random vector $X$, which is then said to be in the domain of attraction of~$Y$; the simple normalization by subtracting $u\oneVec$ comes from the assumption of exponential margins of $X$.
+Multivariate generalized Pareto distributions are threshold-stable in the sense that for a vector $a \geq \zeroVec$, the conditional random vector $Y - a$ given $Y \nleq a$ is again \multGP{}.
+This also implies useful stochastic representations; see \citet{rootzen2018} for details.
+The so-called exponent measure $\Lambda$ is a measure on $[-\infty, \infty)^d \setminus \{-\inftyVec\}$ that is finite on sets bounded away from $-\inftyVec$, and we write $\LambdaVec(z) := \Lambda\lr{[-\infty,\infty)^d \setminus [-\inftyVec, z]}$.
+Multivariate generalized Pareto distributions are the only ones that can arise as limits of threshold exceedances as in~\cref{eq:mpd}.

 We assume $\Lambda$ to be absolutely continuous with respect to the $d$-dimensional Lebesgue measure and let $\lambda$ denote its Radon--Nikodym derivative.
 The set of valid exponent measure densities $\lambda$ is characterized by the following two properties: